kornthum/Echo-generator-and-Echo-Cancellation/README.md

 # Echo-generator-and-Echo-Cancellation

-This is my one of project from Digital Signal Processing (DSP) at KMITL.
+This is my one of project from Digital Signal Processing (DSP) course at KMITL.

 Project Description: